The Bell and The Hammer

 This story begins in the cellar, in the rats’ haven, and ends in the attic, which looks out over the sea.

-The central focus of the novel is Undivere, a fictional manour house on the Northern coast of Estonia, which was rebuilt into its present shape by Otto von Dodecker, a world-travelling Baltic German nobleman, collector of art and scholar of ways to be human.
-We follow him on his long journey from St.Petersburg to Odessa, to Constantinople, Egypt, Sudan and Ethiopia, and also watch his efforts to bring the light of the world to his home.
+The central focus of the multiple storylines of this novel is Undivere, a fictional manour house on the Northern coast of Estonia, which was rebuilt into its present shape in the 19th century by Otto von Dodecker, a world-travelling Baltic German nobleman, collector of art and scholar of ways to be human.
+In one of the intertwining narratives, we get to follow him on his long journey from St.Petersburg to Odessa, to Constantinople, Egypt, Sudan and Ethiopia, and also watch his efforts to bring the light of the world to his home.
 His house welcomes us again on three further occasions: in 1950, when it is an orphanage, in 1980, when it is restored to be a cultural centre of the local kolkhoz, and in 2016, when it opens as a museum dedicated to Otto’s life and collections.
 Thus we get to see Undivere also through the eyes of Ester Sillaots, an enthusiastic young woman whom the Communist Party has trusted with leading the orphanage after the war and the re-occupation of Estonia by the Soviet Union.
-And Arno Vaarik, a chairman of the kolkhoz bothered by the powers that be.
-And Jasper, a student of art history who comes to Undivere as an intern, but has actually been hired to find dirt on the museum’s sponsor Jürgen Vaarik, Arno’s son, in order to undercut his efforts to drag his home village out of the past and into a prosperous future as an exquisite seaside resort.
+Another perspective is offered by Arno Vaarik, the chairman of the kolkhoz who strives to preserve as much as possible from the traditional lifestyle of the area and has to fend off the powers that be.
+And finally, at present, we see the house through the eyes of Jasper, a student of art history who comes to Undivere as an intern, but has actually been hired by some unscrupulous businessmen to find dirt on the museum’s sponsor Jürgen Vaarik, Arno’s son, in order to undercut his efforts to drag his home village out of the past and into a prosperous future as an exquisite seaside resort.
 Jürgen does indeed have problems that fear light, even though he is not yet aware of these: there are some secrets in the past of his young and beautiful wife that she has managed to hide for the time being...but truth will out.

 And this is not all: incomprehensibly we run into some weird people in all the periods the books talks about.
 A young woman with red hair and green eyes tends to appear out of the blue when things get sour, while two identical men, travelling around in a red carriage or car, offer rides to people who are never heard of afterwards.
-Somehow all of this seems to be connected to an ancient game of cards and dice called “Bell and Hammer”* which has been played in Undivere since time immemorial.
+Somehow all of this seems to be connected to an ancient and powerful game of cards and dice called "bell-and-hammer"* that has been played in Undivere since time immemorial…

 *I am, of course, aware that the game is an invention by the Viennese art dealer Heinrich Friedrich Müller (1779-1848), but, for fictional purposes, the novel endorses the mystification that Müller created: that the game is an ancient Nordic pastime, the card called "The Guesthouse" is a symbol of Valhalla, where dead heroes gather, the hammer card signifies Thor's hammer and the horse card Odin's eight-legged war horse, while the bell as a Christian symbol is a later addition.